Antisocial Contract: Simple Version

 Step 4: Ideas Become Untouchable

-Once something becomes really important to your group’s identity, your brain stops treating it like a normal idea.
+Once something becomes important to your group’s identity, your brain stops treating it like a normal idea.
 It becomes sacred — not in a religious way necessarily, but in a “you can’t question this” way.

 Step 5: Smart Doesn’t Help

-Here’s the really surprising part: being smart doesn’t protect you from this.
+Being smart doesn’t protect you from this.

 Step 6: You Can’t Back Down